 For Pinterest users, here is a pin that you can use:

-Villa de Leyva’s historic downtown area is very walkable and safe.
+This self-guided walking tour of Villa de Leyva covers Villa de Leyva’s historic downtown area which is very walkable and safe.
 While I feel honored if you follow my self-guided walking tour below, I like to encourage you to just wander off and explore the many side streets and the beautiful buildings and places.
 Please tell me about your discoveries – I like to hear them.

 As our hotel was close to Plaza Mayor, the major attraction of Villa de Leyva and a focal point of the local culture, we start our tour at the plaza.

 Plaza Mayor is one of the largest town squares in the Americas.
 The layout of the downtown area is such that most streets seem to lead to this massive cobblestone plaza.
 In the center of the plaza is the small Mudejar fountain, which provided water to the village for nearly four centuries.
 Plaza Mayor is surrounded by beautiful colonial buildings, many of which house restaurants, souvenir stores, a bank, the Casa Museo de Luis Alberto Acuña museum, etc. The main focal point, however, is the Iglesia Parroquial church.

 Built in 1608, this church is one of two churches in Villa de Leyva currently used for religious services.
 There is no entrance fee, so walk in and explore this church which has not changed for centuries.
 When we first got there, we found one of the side doors inside the church unlocked and wandered through some adjacent beautifully decorated rooms and got a view of a nice courtyard behind the walls.
 At a later point, this door was locked.